Mattia46/robotWars/README.md

 The Robot concerns only about its current position and how to move around, instead the Game knows only about the game boundaries.

+## Improvements

+I should add inputs and data catchers.

 ## Games rules

 The robot start playing by setting the stating position rappresented by two integers (X and Y axis) and where the robot is heading to, i.e. N for nord, S for south, W for west and E